johannesvollmer/regex-nodes/README.md

 - [ ] Node Groups!
 - [ ] Take care of Unicode in the output regex
 - [ ] Unicode literal node?
-- [ ] add support for mobile devices
+- [ ] Add support for mobile devices
+- [ ] Enable sharing node graphs by url?